Blog | Entrepreneurship, Personal Finance

 If you’re even remotely interested in entrepreneurship, you’ve probably run into hustle culture.
 In short, hustle culture is the idea that if you put in enough hours and push yourself to the brink, you’ll be successful.

-Hustle future is nothing new, and neither are mantras like, “Rise and grind.”
-When I was a young boy, the common refrain was that if you worked hard you would be successful.
-Just like the other Rich Dad Scams like I’ve written about, “Go to a good school,” and “Get a good job,” the idea that working hard can make you successful is a lie.
+Hustle culture is nothing new, and neither are mantras like, “Rise and grind.”
+Historically, the common refrain was that if you worked hard you would be successful.
+Just like the other Rich Dad Scam, “Go to a good school,” and “Get a good job,” the idea that working hard can make you successful is a lie.
 Hustle culture is just another slick package for an old idea…and one that many people are profiting from shilling online and in books.

-My poor dad, my natural father, worked hard all his life.
+Robert Kiyosaki’s poor dad, his natural father, worked hard all his life.
 He went to school because he was told to.
 He got a job because he was taught that was what you have to do.
 He worked hard because that was what he was supposed to do.
 Yet, he struggled financially his whole life, and often he was not happy.

-When it came to working hard, my rich dad, my best friend’s dad, liked a story from Mark Twain’s “The Adventures of Tom Sawyer.”
+When it came to working hard, Robert’s rich dad, his best friend’s dad, liked a story from Mark Twain’s “The Adventures of Tom Sawyer.”
 Tom runs a sales job on the kids in his neighborhood.
 His job is to paint a fence, and he makes it look like so much fun that all the other kids offer to pay him to do the work.

 Rich dad said, “Rather than work hard, I work smart.
 Smart work is getting others to not only do but also want to do hard work for you.
 And smart work is also getting money to work for you, not the other way around.”

-My rich dad would have laughed at an idea like “rise and grind.”
-He would have said that was for fools.
-He knew the secrete that rich people know.
+Rich dad would have laughed at an idea like “rise and grind.”
+Simply put, he would have thought it foolish.
+He knew the secrets that rich people know.
 Working hard actually keeps you poor.

 Why hard work doesn’t work

 It seems like a simple math equation: effort=reward.
-You work hard, you earn more, you get more for your effort, and it seems like it should work.
+You work hard, you earn more, you get more for your effort; in theory, it should work.
 Once upon a time, it may have worked that way.

 The second problem is that you’re working hard for something in particular: Money.
 And that money is worth less and less every day.